GRE Fee Waiver

 - You have to submit an evidence of your unemployment.

 - You must be a citizen of the United States or an immigrant to it.

 - You should be at least 18 years old.

-- You should have decided to take GRE from Puerto Rico or United States or US Virgin Islands or Guam.
+- You should have decided to take the test from Puerto Rico or United States or US Virgin Islands or Guam.

-If you want to get detailed information about GRE fee waiver for unemployed candidates, you can visit the link http://www.ets.org/gre/news/gre_fee_reduction_unemployed.
+If you want to get detailed information about the fee waiver for unemployed candidates, you can visit the link http://www.ets.org/gre/news/gre_fee_reduction_unemployed.

-The GRE fee waiver facility is also available for college seniors i.e. for those GRE aspirants who are studying in the senior year of an undergraduate program, but are not financially sound and need favor of GRE organizers in the form of a fee reduction while applying for GRE.
+This facility is also available for college seniors i.e. for those GRE aspirants who are studying in the senior year of an undergraduate program, but are not financially sound and need favor of test organizers in the form of a fee reduction while applying for the test.
 Before such candidates get financial aid, they have to meet certain eligibility criteria such as:

 - These students should be dependent on their parents and should be getting contribution of not more than $1400 from their parents in the senior year of college.

 - These students should be self-employed but their financial contribution for the senior year of their college should not be more than $1800.